AdobeDocs/commerce-frontend-core/src/pages/guide/themes/create-storefront.md

 ## Make your theme a Composer package

-Magento default themes are distributed as [Composer](https://getcomposer.org/) packages.
+Default themes are distributed as [Composer](https://getcomposer.org/) packages.

 To distribute your theme as a package, add a `composer.json` file to the theme directory and register the package on a packaging server.
 A default public packaging server is [https://packagist.org/](https://packagist.org/).